Harold Ramirez Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Astros pitching staff ranks third in the league.
+- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in MLB.

-- The Astros have a 3.22 team ERA that ranks third among all MLB pitching staffs.
+- The Astros have the fifth-ranked team ERA among all league pitching staffs (3.45).

-- Astros pitchers combine to rank 13th in baseball in home runs given up (23 total, one per game).
+- Astros pitchers combine to give up 23 total home runs at a clip of one per game (to rank 11th in the league).

-- Urquidy (1-1 with a 3.66 ERA and 17 strikeouts in 19 2/3 innings pitched) gets the start for the Astros, his fifth of the season.
+- Garcia makes the start for the Astros, his fifth of the season.
+He is 1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the Toronto Blue Jays, when he threw 4 1/3 innings, surrendering four earned runs while allowing seven hits.
+- The righty last appeared on Thursday against the Toronto Blue Jays, when he tossed seven scoreless innings while giving up two hits.

-- The 27-year-old has amassed a 3.66 ERA and 7.8 strikeouts per nine innings in four games this season, while giving up a batting average of .295 to his opponents.
+- In four games this season, the 26-year-old has a 5.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.